Divij2601/Dynamic-RAG/docs/EVALUATION.md

 A proxy that combines the two evidence-grounding signals.
 It measures the overall fidelity of the answer to its source evidence.

 - **What it captures:** The composite evidence-grounding quality.
-- **Current value:** 0.99 (CLAUDE.md spec) / 0.9583 (latest benchmark — note Faithfulness was 1.0 but Groundedness had one partial abstention case)
+- **Current value:** 0.99 (spec) / 0.9583 (latest benchmark — note Faithfulness was 1.0 but Groundedness had one partial abstention case)
 - **Note:** This metric will be replaced by a dedicated citation-link accuracy metric when the response builder is updated to emit explicit inline citations.

 ---